public/docker-on-wheels/README.rst

 This is a simple collection of scripts for working with Python Wheels and Docker containers.
-The aim is to isolate the building of Wheels from their installation and use such that things like compilers and header files don't need to be installed into the applications container to properly pip install.
+The aim is to isolate the building of Wheels from their installation.
+It ensures such that things like compilers and header files don't need to be installed into the applications container to keep ``pip install`` happy.

 Requirements
 ------------